-- Defendants can deny the allegations or file counter-claims against another party or the plaintiff.
+- Defendants are able to deny the allegations or file counter-claims against another party or the plaintiff.

 The discovery process

-The process of exchanging information, called discovery, occurs as both sides prepare for trial.
+The discovery process involves both parties exchanging information as they prepare for trial.
 This information might include medical records, other relevant documentation, witness lists, and lists of questions for the other side, called interrogatories.

 Arbitration and alternative dispute resolution

-Most Utah personal injury lawsuits do not go to trial, but instead they get resolved through various types of alternative dispute resolution systems.
+Most personal injury lawsuits get resolved before going to trial due to alternative dispute resolution systems.
 These could include arbitration, mediation, or third-party accident reviews and assessments.
-These alternative methods of dispute resolution are not required in Utah, but they might be encouraged because they help defendants, plaintiffs, and the state save time and money.
+Although these alternative methods of dispute resolution are not required in Utah, they help defendants, plaintiffs, and the state save time and money.